EmperorJack/visor/README.md

-# Visor Core
+# Visor

 ![Visor visuals screenshot](./assets/readme/visuals-screenshot.png)

-Real-time engine for creative coding visuals in JavaScript or TypeScript.
+Creative coding system for making real-time visuals in JavaScript or TypeScript.

 - Designed with the aim to be user-friendly, fast, and extensible.
 - Inspired by [Processing](https://processing.org/), [Nannou](https://nannou.cc/), and other creative coding frameworks.
+- Rust-based engine powered by [Deno Core](https://github.com/denoland/deno_core), a secure, sandboxed JavaScript runtime.
-- Powers the new version of the [Visor](https://www.visor.live/) VJing app (unreleased).
+- Is the core engine for the new version of [Visor VJ](https://www.visor.live/) (unreleased).

 ## Disclaimer ⚠️

-The Visor engine is still very early in development.
+Visor is still very early in development.
 The APIs are minimal, likely to change, and documentation is sparse.
 Please keep this in mind if you use it!

-If you think of a feature request, notice any bugs, or have any other feedback, please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor-core/issues).
+If you think of a feature request, notice any bugs, or have any other feedback, please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or send a message on [TODO]().

 ## Examples